Iron Mountain (Florida)

 Iron Mountain is one of the highest points in peninsular Florida, United States and a prominent point of the Lake Wales Ridge.
 Rising 295 ft above sea level, The mountain contains citronelle, a hematite-containing rock that oxidizes when exposed to air and is responsible for the red-brown color of the earth.
 The ridge is located just north of the city of Lake Wales.
-The tower of the famous tourist attraction Bok Tower Gardens is built on the summit.
+The tower of Bok Tower Gardens is built on the summit.